ypid/dotfiles/xkb/README.md

 * Settings like producing the symbol '0' with <pre>\<Alt Gr\> + \<space\></pre> did not work.
 * Xmodmap settings where reseted when switching to another virtual consoles.
-* No easy and/or fast way to switch to the normal qwertz layout (the xmodmap command usually took this 5 seconds to terminate).
+* No easy and/or fast way to switch to the normal qwertz layout (the xmodmap command usually took it‘s 5 seconds to terminate).
 * Could only be used when logged in not before (I had to remember if my settings where already in effect when typing in passwords).
-* It feels like Level [234] work better.

 So I decided to implement my layout using xkb.